chaisql/chai/docs/content/en/docs/genji-sql/documents.md

 }
 ```

-Accessing a top-level field can be achieved by simply refering to its name.
+Accessing a top-level field can be achieved by simply referring to its name.

 _Example_: `name` will evaluate to `"Foo"`.